elsampsa/home-ethereum/README.md

 ./mount_secret.bash
 ```

-You can run this script to daemonize geth as a systemctl background process:
+You can use this script to daemonize geth as a systemctl background process.
+Run this script **only once**:
 ```
 ./install_daemon.bash
 ```